gulyapulya/SSGulnur/README.md

 ### ssgulnur -i | --input <source>

+* Supported file types are .txt and .md.
+For markdown, only italicized text stying is processed properly.
-* Source can be a single file or folder which can also contain sub-folders.
+* Source can be a single file or a folder which can also contain sub-folders with files.
 * For file names with spaces, please use quotation marks.
 For example: `ssgulnur -i "Example file path.txt"`.
 * For each provided file an html file will be generated.
 By default, all html files will be placed into the `./dist` folder.
 * All titles need to be the first line in the file followed by two blank lines.
 Otherwise, it will be considered as part of the story.